supersaw6/ExportTo-ExcelPDF/README.md

 Then paste in this code that runs the ExportTo-ExcelPDF

-powershell.exe -file "_scriptpath.ps1_"
+`powershell.exe -file "scriptpath.ps1"`

 Replace the scriptpath with the actual path whre the script is located.
-I have it located in "_J:\Engineering\Data Management\Scripts\ExportTo-ExcelPDF.ps1_"
+I have it located in `J:\Engineering\Data Management\Scripts\ExportTo-ExcelPDF.ps1`

 Once you replace the scriptpath with the actual path, press enter and the script will prompt you to do things.